oVirt/ovirt-site/source/release/3.0/feature-guide.html.md

 oVirt API all platform commands via an open source, community-driven RESTful API

-### oVirt Engine CLI

-The oVirt Engine CLI, provided by the optional *ovirt-engine-cli* package (not to be confused with *vdsm-cli*), is a command line interface for interacting with the oVirt Engine.
-The CLI communicates with the engine using the REST API.
-Access the CLI by installing the *ovirt-engine-cli* package and running *ovirt-shell*.

 ### Software Development Kit

 The oVirt Engine Software Development Kit provides an enhanced Python environment to support the development of custom software utilizing the APIs exposed by the engine.